gem/oq-engine/doc/adv-manual/general.rst

     -c 8, --concurrent-jobs 8
                           maximum number of concurrent jobs

 If a CSV file is provided, it must contain in each row a site identifier starting with the 3-character code of the mosaic model that covers it, and the longitude and latitude of the site, separated by commas.
-In this case, it is also possible to define environment variable to select or exclude subsets of sites from those specified in the CSV file:
+In this case, it may be convenient also to define environment variables to select or exclude subsets of sites from those specified in the CSV file:

 * `OQ_ONLY_MODELS`: a comma-separated list of mosaic models (each identified by the corresponding 3-charracters code) to be selected, excluding sites